pepopowitz/getting-unstuck/slides/src/03-explain.md

 ---

-Trail: Explain,Why?,Schemas & Symbols
+Trail: 1.
+Explain,Why?,Schemas & Symbols

-Pic: focus other blocks, one at a time?
+TODO: pic of focus other blocks, one at a time?

 Notes: